 Route InformationNorth Ridge Approach

 From here, above a thick grove of conifers, a prominent boulder field litters the eastern flanks of the north summit high above a thick patch of low-lying conifers.
 The goal here is to climb towards the boulder field by detouring up and around the trees.
 There, the massive basin encompassing the north face of Mad Wolf comes into view.

 Take note of the impressive, steep white cliff band that wraps all the way around this great basin at approximately 6,800 - 7,000 foot in elevation.
 Directly above the boulder field, a prominent scree field leads uphill through a safe break in the otherwise impassable cliffs.
-Slog up the scree field, where the climbing may bordering on Class III at the very top due to the extreme looseness of the terrain.
+Slog up the scree field, where the climbing borders on Class III at the very top due to the extreme looseness of the terrain.
 The crux of the route involves identifying an obvious game trail that leads to the south between two large cliffs.
 Follow the trail for a couple hundred feet, and after passing around a rocky shoulder, the mountainside opens up and the going becomes very straightforward.
 Above the impressive white cliff band, the terrain is almost universally Class II, and one can simply make an ascending traverse across loose scree and talus towards the north summit ridge.

 One the ridge is gained, the footing substantially improves, and its an easy walk to the broad summit block.
 I have personally climbed Mad Wolf three times, and this is far and away the fastest and easiest ascent route I have yet to discover.